nadamagdy01/Terraform/README.md

 - **Configure AWS CLI** (To add the credentials file & create the config file):
   - aws configure
     - Note: The credentials file contains the 'access key' & the 'secret key'.
+        >> The credentials file is saved by default in ~/.aws/credentials

 ## Initial Requirements